 Associates In Kidney Disease (AKDH) is a prestigious nephrology specialty practice in Edison, NJ focusing on the care of adult patients (18+) with all forms of kidney disease as well as the management of hypertension.
-Since its establishment in 2005 by Dr. Samir Sutaria, AKDH has been committed to providing exceptional, top notch, quality care with compassion to all of our patients who suffer from chronic kidney disease & hypertension.
+Since its establishment in 2005 by Dr. Samir Sutaria, AKDH has been committed to providing exceptional, quality care with compassion to all of our patients who suffer from chronic kidney disease & hypertension.
 In addition, our practice also focuses on managing patients who have received a kidney or kidney/pancreas transplant.

 Our practice consists of nephrology consultative service at JFK Hospital - Edison, NJ, Overlook Hospital - Summit, NJ & Robert Wood Johnson at Rahway - Rahway, NJ where we treat kidney disease and hypertension in the hospital setting, including intensive care patients.
 In addition, we diagnose and treat many patients on an outpatient basis at our main office in Edison, NJ.
 We also supervise and conduct dialysis treatments at many local dialysis units in the central NJ area.